QUESTIONS? I'VE GOT ANSWERS.

 Nope!
 There are a bunch of "200+ must-have photos on your wedding day" lists out there, but most of it is just common sense.
 I have photographed over 100 weddings and I have a set list in my head (Like muscle memory) that I make sure I get for every wedding day.
 If I'm focused on a check list, it will take away from your day as it naturally unfolds and I might miss genuine and spontaneous moments because I was busy making sure I covered the list.

-The only things I will take note of are key details that are extra-special, like a charm on your bouquet, if you want a first look with your dad, if you're doing a surprise for your guests during your first dance, etc. These are things I can be mindful about and carve into my custom timeline for your day so I can be ready as they happen.
+The only things I will take note of are key details that are extra-special, like a charm on your bouquet, if you want a first look with a parent or guardian, if you're doing a surprise for your guests during your first dance, etc. These are things I can be mindful about and carve into my custom timeline for your day so I can be ready as they happen.

 • How many hours of coverage do I need?